top of page

 Is there security?

 Yes!
 Upon arrival, you will receive a wristband to be worn at all times.
-At the entrance, you may be subject to a brief bags search and random metal detector at the discretion of our staff.
+At the entrance, you may be subject to a brief bag search and random metal detector at the discretion of our staff.
 Please have all tickets ready to go to ensure quick entry.
-We will also have partners from the Loudoun County Sheriffs Office on-site during the event, pursuant to County event requirements.
+We will also have partners from the Leesburg Police Department on-site during the event, pursuant to County event requirements.

 What am I not allowed to bring?

 Attendees are allowed to bring sealed, unopened bottles of water or empty, refillable containers.
-We will have a free water refill station on site.
-No other drinks permitted, excluding infant food and medicine.
-Other ttems that are not permitted include, but are not limited to: Coolers, Backpacks, Large Bags Alcohol & Outside food Glass containers Contraband (drugs and weapons) Laser pointers or Incendiary Devices Sound Amplifying Devices Bikes, skateboards, inline skates, or motorized transport (excluding those used for disabilities) Flying objects (drones, kites, Frisbees, footballs, etc.) Signs and flag poles (flags permitted)
+We will not have a free water refill station on site this year as there is no water on-site.
+No other drinks are permitted, excluding infant food and medicine.
+Other items that are not permitted include, but are not limited to: coolers, large backpacks, large bags, alcohol, outside food, glass containers, contraband (drugs and weapons), laser pointers or incendiary devices, sound amplifying devices, wheeled devices (bikes, skateboards, inline skates) or motorized transport (excluding those used for disabilities), flying objects (drones, kites, Frisbees, footballs, etc.), signs and flag poles (flags permitted).

 Can I smoke or vape?